Arizona Bark Scorpions are Out of Hibernation

 Meet the Bark Scorpion

-The Arizona Bark Scorpion’s popularity is due to the danger it represents for humans and with the temperatures warming up they are coming out of hibernation, typically when overnight averages begin to exceed 60 degrees regularly.
+The Arizona Bark Scorpion’s notoriety is due to the danger it represents for humans, and with the temperatures warming up they are coming out of hibernation, typically when overnight averages begin to exceed 60 degrees regularly.

-An adult Bark Scorpion usually has a length of 2.7-3.1 inches and males are larger than females.
+An adult Bark Scorpion usually has a length of 2.7-3.1 inches, with males being larger than females.
 They are yellow with marked horizontal lines in the back; the tail is thin with a stinger that has a very pronounced curvature.

 Bark Scorpions are stealthy predators with very fast and efficient movements, and although they appear to be less harmful than black and large scorpions, they have one of the higher levels of toxicity in their venom.

-Like all other scorpions, they have fine hairs all over their body which they use to recognize the terrain and to detect their prey and threats.
-They have eight articulated legs and thin, but firm pedipalps (pincers) which they use to hold their victims.
+Like all other scorpions, they have fine hairs all over their body which they use to recognize the terrain and detect their prey and threats.
+They have eight articulated legs and thin, but firm, pedipalps (pincers) which they use to hold their victims.